Reduce the waiting duration sub-part of the Time to First Byte

 In general we recommend to:

 1. Regularly check and update your internal links!
-Whenever you change the location of a page update your internal links to that page to ensure no references to the earlier page location remains.
+Whenever you change the location of a page, update your internal links to that page to ensure no references to the earlier page location remain.

 2. Handle redirects on the server level.
 Where the preferred redirect method is a 301 redirect.t.
 A 301 redirect is a permanent redirect, while a 302 redirect is a temporary redirect.
 Temporary redirects, for example ,might not get updated in search engines.